Glossary

 Challenging: Known civil rights abuse, shots required, but food is mostly safe.

-Collaboration: Considering the beliefs, feelings, and intentions of other people while solving problems together.
+Collaborating: Considering the beliefs, feelings, and intentions of other people while solving problems together.

 Comfortable: Home-like with no shots required.

-Comply: Processing emotions and drives to assess risk, manage stress, and regulate action.
+Complying: Processing emotions and drives to assess risk, manage stress, and regulate action.

 Dangerous: Civil war happening, health shots required, and food poisoning common.